kinvolk/lokomotive/docs/RELEASING.md

   `scripts/changelog.sh` will help generating an initial list of changes.
   Correct/fix entries if necessary, and group them by category.

+- Update [installation guide](../docs/installer/lokoctl.md) to reference to new version.

 Even though it is set at build time, the Lokomotive version is also hardcoded in the repository, so the first thing to do is bump it: